 The nuts and bolts of our safety plan:

 Each entrant will be required to be accompanied by a support kayaker carrying food, water and a life jacket for the swimmer.
 Swimmers will be provided with bright, neon swim caps to improve visibility in the river.
-Each support kayaker will be provided with a radio and an orange swimmer in the water flag to display on the kayak, to warn recreational boaters.
+Each support kayaker will be provided with a race bib and orange vest, which must be worn at all times.

 At the exit from the course, EMTs will be present to observe swimmers as they leave the water.
 Warm drinks and blankets will be available to all participating swimmers.
 There are no hot showers at the park.